Lance Connector¶

 Overview¶

 The Lance connector allows querying and writing data stored in Lance format from Presto.
-Lance is a modern columnar data format optimized for machine learning workloads and fast random access.
+Lance is a columnar data format optimized for machine learning workloads and fast random access.

 The connector uses the Lance Java SDK to read and write Lance datasets.
 Each Lance dataset is organized into fragments, and the connector maps each fragment to a Presto split for parallel processing across workers.